ibm-cloud-architecture/refarch-cloudnative-micro-orders/README.md

 5. MicroProfile JWT Authentication 1.0 - Used Microprofile JWT Authentication for token based authentication.
 It uses OpenIDConnect based JSON Web Tokens (JWT) for role based access control of rest endpoints.
 This allows the system to verify, authorize and authenticate the user based the security token.

+6. MicroProfile Health Check 1.0 - For MicroProfile implementations, this feature helps us to determine the status of the service as well as its availability.
+This helps us to know if the service is healthy.
+If not, we can know the reasons behind the termination or shutdown.

+In our sample application, we injected this `/health` endpoint in our liveness probes.

 ### Building the app

 To build the application, we used maven build.
 Maven is a project management tool that is based on the Project Object Model (POM).
 Typically, people use Maven for project builds, dependencies, and documentation.
 Maven simplifies the project build.
 In this task, you use Maven to build the project.